Jameslo599/restaurant_page/README.md

 The biggest hurdle was learning how to use the Google Maps API as I kept getting the error 'initMap() is not a function'.
 This error affected my tab switching logic so I spent quite some time to figure out the problem before realizing that webpack doesn't provide initMap() with globalScope.
 This is actually fine since I only needed to call the function when clicking the 'Contact Us' tab, but I had to delete the callback on the Google API to fix the error.

 Overall, this project was a great learning experience and I'm thrilled to have learned webpack and more CSS skills.
-I will definitely utilize webpack going forward as it really helped my code be more managable.
+I will definitely utilize webpack going forward as it really helped my code be more manageable.

 -- James Lo